 The entire project was done within a 15-week semester, in ccoperation with Hyundai design manager Chris Zarlinga, and design director Joel Piaskowski, who supervised the overall concept and execution.
 The model was built entirely inAliasStudio.

-quarter-scale model was milled from the Alias data on a CNC, with various rapid prototyped and vacuum formed acrylic panels.
+A quarter-scale model was milled from the Alias data on a CNC, with various rapid prototyped and vacuum formed acrylic panels.

 The complete model was displayed at this year’s North American International Auto Show at the College for Creative Studies (CCS) display booth.